-There’s also an anxiety surrounding friends being able to publicly comment and react.
-Will someone say something that could embarrass? or will a post get no likes?
+There’s also anxiety surrounding friends being able to publicly comment and react.
+Will someone say something that could embarrass you? or will a post get no likes?
 This leaves many feeling anxious.

 Privacy updates on Facebook have always been an issue.
-With frequent episodes of widespread panic regularly appearing on the the platform.
-The way in which Facebook has become more money driven and sophisticated has started to impact users’ enjoyment, irritated by their ‘promoted posts’ and targeted advertising efforts (which can be viewed as somewhat creepy.)
+With frequent episodes of widespread panic regularly appearing on the platform.
+The way in which Facebook has become more money-driven and sophisticated has started to impact users’ enjoyment, irritated by their ‘promoted posts’ and targeted advertising efforts (which can be viewed as somewhat creepy.)

 These issues have led to a 21% decline in new posts.
 It’s an issue not confined to Facebook, Twitter and Instagram have concerns too.

 Users announce major milestones, but all the personal insights are being expressed elsewhere.